brillwill/StarsHome/README.md

 # StarsHome
-This the IT foundation of StarsHome project.
+This is the IT foundation of StarsHome project.